Tamatimtam/Lokatech-Greenhouse-Monitoring/hardwareSimulation/HARDWARE_SETUP.md

 # Greenhouse Monitoring System - Hardware Setup Guide

+## Tested and Confirmed Working Files
+1. DeWasaNode_Master.ino (all features working, individual sensor error works on the front end)

+## Not yet Tested Files

 ## Overview

 This document provides complete instructions for setting up the hardware components of our greenhouse monitoring system.
 The system consists of three ESP32 nodes monitoring different growth zones: